 Proof of Claims Bar Date

-When a client of The Sellers Law Firm files a Chapter 13 or Chapter 7 bankruptcy with their Montgomery bankruptcy lawyer the client or petitioner must list all their debts in the petition for bankruptcy.
+When a client of The Sellers Law Firm files a Chapter 13 or Chapter 7 bankruptcy with their Montgomery bankruptcy lawyer or Selma bankruptcy lawyer the client or petitioner must list all their debts in the petition for bankruptcy.
 These debts are scheduled according to the type as either secured or unsecured.
 Secured debt is debt that has a perfected lien of some kind on property of the petitioner be it real property such as land, titled property like cars or mobile homes, or property listed as collateral to secure the monies loaned.
 Unsecured debts are broken into categories which can include credit cards, personal loans, and open charge accounts.
 Debt listed in a petition for bankruptcy is scheduled, or listed, at the time the petition is filed.
 Included in the scheduled debt will be details containing the name and address of the creditor to whom the client owes money, the amount of the debt, account number, date when the debt was first acquired, and the category of the debt.

 Once the petition is filed with the United State Federal Bankruptcy Court then the creditor must file a poof of claim.
 A creditor’s deadline for filing a proof of claim is called the bar date, because after that date any proof of claim is barred from being paid.
 The bankruptcy bar date requirements are found in the Federal Rules of Bankruptcy Procedure Rule 3002.
 This rule states that the bar date for a non-governmental unsecured creditor in a Chapter 7 liquidation or a Chapter 13 reorganization is 70 days after the petitioner files their petition for bankruptcy.
 A non-governmental secured entity is given 100 days to file a proof of claim.
 Governmental entities, of course, have additional time to file a proof of claim.
 A government agency is given 180 days after the petitioner files their petition for bankruptcy protection in order to file a proof of claim.
 Creditors are informed of the claims bar date by the first notice from the Court that a petitioner has filed for bankruptcy protections.